 And given that Daniel Levy is a tough man to negotiate with—coupled with Spurs’ strained relationship with Real—nothing less than £200 million will be entertained and that is a lot of money.

-#3 Back to mediocrity
+#3 Spurs Will Be Back to Mediocrity

 This is a bit of a stretch, but not entirely out of the equation.
 Yes, Spurs are doing well despite the absence of Gareth Bale and Luka Modric, but remember how long it took them to get here after their respective departures?